-- 56. Firms should hold a core of assets that are both central bank eligible and highly liquid in private markets (such as high quality unencumbered government bonds, covered bonds, etc.; qualifying assets vary according to specific jurisdictional circumstances) to guard against severe but short-term (at least one week) periods of liquidity stress where market liquidity is under strain and the institution needs to be able to generate liquidity immediately and at predictable values without adding to the market strain. - 57.For less intense but longer duration stress events (at least one month), banks may hold a wider set of liquid assets subject to the bank demonstrating the ability to generate liquidity from them under stress7 within the specified period of time.
-In their internal policies credit institutions could specify criteria relevant for distinguishing assets that are more likely than others to remain liquid under stress.
-Such criteria could, for example, encompass characteristics of the issuer of a security; the depth and breadth of the relevant market over a sufficiently long period of time (e.g. 10 years); etc...
-These examples are provided as mere suggestions with a view to prompt discussion during the consultation period.
-It should remain clear that credit institutions remain responsible for the market liquidity risk associated with the assets they hold in their liquidity buffer. - 58.As previously indicated in CEBS's Interim Report on Liquidity Buffers8, central bank eligibility plays a role in identifying the liquid assets composing the liquidity buffer, since central bank collateral lists are defined in normal times predominantly around marketability criteria.
-Furthermore, the reference to central bank eligibility in this paper excludes emergency facilities that may be offered by central banks in stressed times. - 59.It will be important for banks to have a clear understanding of the terms and conditions under which central banks may provide funding against assets eligible as collateral under stressed conditions.
-Banks should test periodically whether central banks will effectively provide funding against such assets and should apply appropriate haircuts to reflect the amount of funding that central banks might actually provide in stressed scenarios (for the assets in question and for the banks themselves).
-Furthermore, banks will have to demonstrate adequate diversification in the total composition of the buffer so as to guarantee to supervisors that they are not relying too heavily on access to central bank facilities as their main source of liquidity.
+- 60.In the case of compulsory minimum reserves, banks need to consider the time horizon over which the reserves may be available.
+For the shorter time horizon (i.e., at least one week) the entire O/N cash holdings at central banks, including reserves, can be included in the liquidity buffer.
+In the absence of an averaging mechanism in the reserve requirement regime, banks should, however, establish predefined action plans to regularise the reserve requirements in the event of a breach and define formal trigger points for implementing these plans.
+When an averaging mechanism in the reserve requirement regime applies, banks should establish predefined action plans to regularise the reserve requirements when the risk of a breach starts to arise and define formal trigger points for implementing these plans.
+Over the longer time horizon (at least one month), only excess cash above reserve requirements may be included. - 61.
+Firms should hold a core of assets that are both central bank eligible and highly liquid in private markets (such as high quality unencumbered government bonds, covered bonds, etc.; qualifying assets vary according to specific jurisdictional circumstances) to guard against severe, but short-term (at least one week) periods of liquidity stress where market liquidity is under strain and the institution needs to be able to generate liquidity immediately and at predictable values without adding to the market strain. - 62.For the longer time horizon of at least one month, banks may hold a wider set of liquid assets, subject to the bank demonstrating the ability to generate liquidity from them under stress within the specified period of time.
+In their internal policies, credit institutions could specify criteria relevant for distinguishing assets that are more likely than others to remain liquid under stress.
+Such criteria could, for example, encompass characteristics of the issuer of a security; the depth and breadth of the relevant market over a sufficiently long period of time (e.g. 10 years); etc. These examples are provided as mere suggestions, with a view to prompting discussion during the consultation period.
+It should be clearly noted that credit institutions remain responsible for the market liquidity risk associated with the assets they hold in their liquidity buffer. - 63.
+As previously indicated in CEBS's Interim Report on Liquidity Buffers, central bank eligibility plays a role in identifying the liquid assets composing the liquidity buffer, since central bank collateral lists are defined in normal times predominantly around marketability criteria.
+Furthermore, the reference to central bank eligibility in this paper

-7 "under stress" means not only stressed liquidity but also stress on value of these assets (especially in the case of market and combined stress, since the value of such assets is more likely to be negatively affected).
+&lt;sup>7 "under stress" means not only stressed liquidity, but also stress on value of these assets (especially in the case of market and combined stress, since the value of such assets is more likely to be negatively affected).

-8 Please see CEBS's Interim Report on Liquidity Buffers & Survival Periods (March 2009), Section 3, page 12.
+&lt;sup>8 Please see CEBS's Interim Report on Liquidity Buffers & Survival Periods (March 2009), Section 3, page 12.